The Honor Code

 The Washington College Honor Code was established by vote of the faculty and students in 1976 and reaffirmed in 1987.
 In 1994, the Honor Code was redrafted to reflect student and faculty sentiment that a single code should address both academic and social conduct.

 The Washington College Honor Code sets standards for the entire College community.
 The intention of the Honor Code is to encourage honest academic achievement and the highest standard of social conduct in all members of the institution.
 Those who agree to this honor system promise to uphold it and abide by it.
 All students are required to sign the Honor Code upon enrollment at Washington College, signifying that they have read and understand the Honor Code, and that they are willing to abide by its principles, and that they understand the sanctions they may incur if they violate the Code.

 The Honor Board is charged with hearing cases of alleged student violations of the Washington College Honor Code.
 There are two kinds of violations: academic and social.
-The board hears cases of both academic and social violations.
-The Provost’s Office determines which academic cases are referred to the Honor Board and the Student Affairs Office determines which social cases are referred.
+The Honor Board hears cases of both academic and social violations.
+The Provost’s Office determines which academic cases are referred to the Honor Board, and the Student Affairs Office determines which social cases are referred.

 The Student Government Association Review Board appoints nine students to serve as members of the Honor Board.
 The faculty elects six faculty members to serve as members of the Honor Board.
 At any given hearing, students and faculty members comprise the hearing panel and determine whether a student is responsible for violating the honor code and, if so, assign sanctions.
 In cases of alleged sexual misconduct, a subset of the Honor Board will hear those cases (see section below on Hearing Bodies).
 Advisory members of the Board are the Assistant Dean for First Year Experience and Student Success, or designee, the Associate Vice President for Student Affairs, or designee, and the Honor Board Chair.